-In September 2020, the full Moon is called the Full Corn Moon!
-This Moon follows August’s Full Sturgeon Moon.
+In September 2021, the full Moon is called the full Harvest Moon!
+This Moon follows August’s Sturgeon Moon.

-Sometimes, September’s full Moon is called the Harvest Moon instead of the Corn Moon.
-However, “Harvest Moon” is one of two special Moon names that is not assigned to a specific month.
-Instead, the name “Harvest Moon” is given to the first full Moon after the Fall Equinox (September 22, 2020).
-This means that the Harvest Moon may occur in either September or October!
+“Harvest Moon” is one of two special Moon names that is not tied to a certain month.
+Instead, the name “Harvest Moon” is given to the full Moon that happens closest to the Fall Equinox (September 22, 2021), which marks the first day of the fall season.
+Depending on whether September’s full Moon happens early in the month or late in the month, the Harvest Moon may occur in either September or October!

 If the Harvest Moon does happen in October, September’s full Moon is called the Corn Moon instead.
 September is traditionally the month when corn is ready for harvest in the northern United States.